GemberPHP/event-sourcing/docs/usage/use-cases.md

 - Uses **two domain tags** (`CourseId` and `StudentId`)
 - Subscribes to events from concepts Course and Student
 - Makes a business decision based on multiple contexts

+> **Note:** When modeling your use case using DCB, it is recommended to only have one behavioral method reflecting the use case.
+> To make this explicit and very clear, you can use `__invoke` as method name.

 ```php
 use Gember\EventSourcing\UseCase\Attribute\DomainEventSubscriber;